A BRIEF HISTORY ABOUT BHARATPUR BIRD SANCTUARY OR KEOLADEO NATIONAL PARK

 Enjoy A Short Walk

 The entire paved path inside the park is around 11 km.
 It’s exceptionally tiring if you consider walking.
 However, the first 5 km in the park, up to the canteen, is where you get to see most of the birds.
 So, you could consider walking if you are used to doing so.
 But, remember, it’s 5 km one way.

 Enjoy A Bicycle Ride

 Another option is to rent a bicycle, which is quite cheap, around INR 50 – 100 per day.
-It’s probably the most reasonable and enjoyable way of exploring the park if you are a lone tourist.
+It’s probably the most reasonable and enjoyable way of exploring the park if you are a loner.
 It would be quite enjoyable if you have a partner.
-This is the most suitable option for the bird photographers with shorter/lighter equipment.
+This is the most suitable option for bird photographers with shorter/lighter equipment.

 Embrace Nature By A Cycle-Rickshaw

 If you are thinking of renting a cycle-rickshaw, I strongly advise you to go with Gabru Ji (his actual name is Paramanand Ji).
 He is a real gem and my number-one choice.
-If he is not available, then ask for Beerender Ji.
-If you are a photographer, just remember that he is over enthusiastic and may start “guiding” you on photography.
-Funny, but true.
+If he is not available, then ask for Beerender Ji–another great cycle-rickshaw puller with great knowledge about birds.

 You can reach Gubru Ji @ +91-9784375242 or +91-8561025524.
 And Beerender Ji @ +91-9784398911.
 They’ll take good care of you if you say you know me.

 Enjoy A Family Ride in Tonga (or Horse Carriage)

 One more option is to consider Tonga that’s charged at INR 150 per hour.
 It’s good for a big family.
 Also for the elders and kids who would like to enjoy the ride in nature.
 Or, for people in a rush.
 You can cover the park within very short time.